TheOpsDev/TheOpsDev/README.md

 I'm a Systems Engineer at [blackline.com](https://www.blackline.com/) with a focus on process automation in PowerShell and Jenkins pipeline workflows.

-💻 I’m currently learning K8S, GKE, and Jenkins X
+💻 I’m currently learning Golang, K8S, GKE, and Jenkins X

 📫 How to reach me: ...